why visit Iran?

 • Iran is cheap

-The historical significance of Iran, why travel to Iran?
+The historical significance of Iran, why visit Iran?

 The historical significance of Iran (formerly known as Persia) is immense, and it has been one of the cradles of human civilization.
 Here’s a more detailed overview: